ewpratten/crashreport-rs/README.md

 As of now, we support the following hosted Git services:

 - GitHub
+- GitLab

 If you happen to be using a self-hosted version of any of these services, `crashreport` will *not* pick it up automatically.
 Instead, enable one of the following features to force override provider resolution:

 - `assume_github`
+- `assume_gitlab`

+*Enabling more than one of these features will result in the first being used*

 ### Terminal URLs